-SCOLIOSIS: DON'T WAIT TO GET IT STRAIGHT!
+1268 words SCOLIOSIS: DON'T WAIT TO GET IT STRAIGHT!
+By Risa Sloves, D.C.

-Stop slouching, put your shoulders back, stand up straight and pay attention because after all of those years of badgering, guess what?
-Your mother was right- Posture does matter!
+"Stop slouching, put your shoulders back, stand up straight and pay attention!"
+Sound familiar?
+Many of us spent years listening to such badgering, and guess what?
+Mother was right.
+Posture does matter, after all.